FunkyE9th/Test/docs/BL654DongleLED.md

    - Create a directory named "boards" in the samples/basic/blinky  directory

-   - Create a file called nrf52840dongle_nrf52840.overlay in samples/basic/blinky/boards
+   - Create a file called nrf52840dongle_nrf52840.overlay in the samples/basic/blinky/boards

    - Open  nrf52840dongle_nrf52840.overlay file with a text editor, and then copy and paste the code below onto the overlay.